 4 wisdom teeth

-60. Which Australian dessert consists of squares of sponge cake coated first in a layer of traditionally chocolate sauce, then in
+60. Which Australian dessert consists of squares of sponge cake coated first in a layer of traditional chocolate sauce, then in desiccated coconut?

 Lamingtons

-61. What did Tom Smith of London invent in 1847 after getting the idea on a trip to Paris?
+61. What did Tom Smith of London invent in 1847 after getting the idea of a trip to Paris?

 Christmas crackers